MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-packagealarm.md

 ---
-Description: 'The CIM\_PackageAlarm association represents the relationship in which an alarm device is installed as part of a package.
-The installation indicates issues with the package''s environment&\#8212;its security state or its overall health.'
+Description: The CIM\_PackageAlarm association represents the relationship in which an alarm device is installed as part of a package.
+The installation indicates issues with the packages environment&\#8212;its security state or its overall health.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '4911502a-de9c-46b4-91f6-a042c69fd052'
+ms.assetid: 4911502a-de9c-46b4-91f6-a042c69fd052
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_PackageAlarm class'
+title: CIM\_PackageAlarm class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_PackageAlarm class

 The [**CIM\_PackageAlarm**](https://msdn.microsoft.com/library/windows/desktop/aa382397) association represents the relationship in which an alarm device is installed as part of a package.
-The installation indicates issues with the package's environment—its security state or its overall health.
+The installation indicates issues with the package's environment its security state or its overall health.

 > \[!Important\]
 > The DMTF (Distributed Management Task Force) CIM (Common Information Model) classes are the parent classes upon which WMI classes are built.
 WMI currently supports only the [CIM 2.x version schemas](Http://Go.Microsoft.Com/FWLink/p/?LinkID=309367).

 The following syntax is simplified from Managed Object Format (MOF) code and includes all of its inherited properties.
 Properties are listed in alphabetic order, not MOF order.